Building Microsoft Teams Tabs using SharePoint Framework

 Detecting if web part is in Teams context

-See more information around th Microsoft Teams tab context from the Microsoft Teams development documentation.
+For more information on the Microsoft Teams tab context, see Microsoft Teams development documentation.

 this.context.microsoftTeams has been deprecated in the SharePoint Framework v1.10 release.